 The new patent is mainly concerned with addressing this issue.
 Moreover, calling for help or assistance becomes difficult, if not completely impossible, for the people who got into the accident.
-Although there are onboard equipment or mobile terminals available on the car to seek assistance for such situations, the reality is that most people do not get to use that readily available equipment.
+Although onboard equipment or mobile terminals are available on the car to seek assistance for such situations, the reality is that most people do not get to use that readily available equipment.

 The patent abstract lists that with the new technology, this new method will automatically send rescue information to the target terminal device when it detects that the driver’s driving state is not in its usual state.

 The technology uses the driver’s location information and the driver’s basic information provided to the rescue team.
 Essentially, this idea is to send immediate and proper assistance to those in need to speed up the rescue process.